nimchimpski/GeoQuant/README.md

 # GeoQuant

-A personal portfolio risk management suite for a multi-currency equity/ETF portfolio held across UK (LSE), US, and Swiss exchanges via IBKR, AJBell, and Computershare.
-All valuations are denominated in **CHF**.
+A risk management suite for a multi-currency equity/ETF portfolio .

 ## What it does